Botfuel/tutorials/getting-started/getting-started.md

 # Create a Botfuel App

-We will create a Botfuel App and use [Botfuel Trainer](/trainer/overview) to train our bot on sample user messages.
+We will create a Botfuel App and use <a href="https://docs.botfuel.io/trainer/overview" target="_blank">Botfuel Trainer</a> to train our bot on sample user messages.
 The [Labs plan](https://www.botfuel.io/en/pricing) is free up to 5000 user messages per month.
 This should be way enough to do all our tutorials.

 ## Create a Botfuel developer account